Site Map

 How long the hospital stay is depends on the reason the shunt is needed.
 The health care team will closely monitor the person.
 Intravenous (IV) fluids, antibiotics, and pain medicines will be given if needed.

-Follow the provider's instructions about how to take care of the shunt at home.
+Follow the surgeon's instructions about how to take care of the shunt at home.
 This may include taking medicine to prevent infection of the shunt.

 Outlook (Prognosis)